RoboticsBrno/RoboCoin/DEPLOY.md

 cp .env.example .env.local
 ```

-Now, open the `.env.local` file with a text editor (e.g., `nano .env.local`) and fill in the required values:
+Now, open the `.env.local` file with a text editor (e.g., `vim .env.local`) and fill in the required values:

 -   `DATABASE_URL`: This is the connection string for the MariaDB database you just created.
 The format is:
     `mysql://robocoin_user:your_strong_password@localhost:3306/robocoin`